Interdnestrcom: Fixed telephony

 Is provided under the brand Transtelecom.

 Mobile telephony

-Interdnestrcom operates in CDMA2000 and VoLTE standard on 800 MHz frequency.
-The coverage area includes almost all Transnistria region and several towns of Moldova which are considered outside Transnistria region and Ukraine.
+Interdnestrcom operates in the VoLTE standard on the 800 MHz frequency (LTE band 20).
+It no longer has a 2G or 3G network, so phones used on the network must support VoLTE for voice calls.
+The coverage area includes almost all of the Transnistria region and several towns of Moldova which are considered outside the Transnistria region and Ukraine.

 Support service

 198 — uniform number of support on all lines of business IDC from any mobile or fixed phone of Transnistria.

 Criticism

 Skype and other VoIP clients blocking

 On 6–7 November 2010 some subscribers began expecting troubles with access to VoIP soft.
 As the result of this after some time all the subscribers of Interdnestrcom were blocked VoIP services including Skype and many others.
 International calls with the help of such software became impossible.